 So it’s been 3 years since registering as a sole trader and deciding that “yes, definitely, I do want to work in the arts.”
 I’m procrastinating a little by deciding to write this, but I hope it helps people who are starting out.

 You’ll become a professional job seeker.
 It’s hard to remember a time when you’ve never not hustled.
 So make sure you do things which look after you, your soul, and makes you happy outside of your work.
 Take your holidays and your breaks.
 And while it’s tempting when you’re broke to monetise your hobbies, resist it.
 Your wellbeing is a non-negotiable!

 Open up your notes app/Google docs, and record your wins.
 Anything that brought you joy, made you smile, anything that’s positive.
 It’s fun to look back on and it’s self-validating.

-As a 3rd gen, being self-employed is the closest to understanding your parents and grandparents better.
+As a 1st and 2nd gen, being self-employed is the closest to understanding your parents and grandparents better.
 I didn’t know I’d end up being self-employed, and that I’d also live up to the statistics that most Bangladeshis work for themselves.
 When you have your low days, you realise that that’s how your parents felt too, it’s something you end up talking about.

 Really think about the person you want to be, not your “brand”

 “Values” – it’s a word that can seem corny/corporate-social-responsibility-y, but there’s a reason why it’s thrown around.
 Your compass is knowing what you value and what you don’t.
 Sometimes your values are things that are intrinsic to your character, sometimes what you value is something you have learned or unlearned due to your experience.
 Ultimately, once you know what your values are, it really helps make sense of the “mess.”

 Follow your instincts and trust them because everything you were taught about “business” is very white-male-straight-guy-centric.
 Reevaluate what “professionalism” means to you.